szubalii/leviat-data-and-analytics/wiki/Delta-Processing.md

          (without truncate because multiple parquet files can be ingested into same base delta table)

 1. If required
    1. Process the delta info in the base layer of Synapse SQL Pool

-   1. Processing of delta is successful, truncate the base delta table
+      Insert and update

       Full tables are only truncated when data is actually loaded from parquet to Synapse Base.
 For delta entities, multiple delta parquet files can be loaded into the same base table.
 Therefore, one cannot truncate this table before each delta file is inserted.

-Only truncate the base delta table in case ingestion into this table is required.
+1. Delta in EDW

+   In the EDW layer, the corresponding edw entity transforms the data as usual but is in the end referencing the base layer delta view instead of the base layer table.
+This means a lot less data requires transforming.
+After successful materialization into the edw delta table, the base delta table is truncated.

 ## Entity Batch Activities